-Now we turn to the middle panel of each of the three figures, which itself is useful to understand the instantaneous pass-through of the top panel just discussed.
-Note that for low inflation ($\pi = 2.5\%$ c.c. per year) the invariant distribution is almost a tent-map, as it should be for exactly zero inflation.
-Indeed it is known theoretically, that the effect of steady state inflation around zero inflation is very small.
-For high inflation ($\pi = 25\%$ c.c. per year) the invariant distribution is convex-concave, as explained in the theoretical section above.
-Also, as explained in the theory section, comparing the small ($\delta = 0.01$) and large cost shocks $(\delta = 01)$ corresponding to the left and right panels respectively, it is seen that the number of firms (or products) that change prices (i.e. the size of the red shaded area) increases more than proportionally as the shock increases from 1% to 10%.
+Now we turn to the middle panel of each of the three figures, which in itself is useful to understand the instantaneous passthrough of the top panel just discussed.
+Note that for low inflation ($\pi = 2.5\%$ c.c. per year), the invariant distribution is almost a tent-map, as it should be for exactly zero inflation.
+Indeed, it is theoretically known that the effect of steady-state inflation around zero inflation is very small.
+For high inflation ($\pi = 25\%$ c.c. per year), the invariant distribution is convex-concave, as explained in the theoretical section above.
+Also as explained in the theoretical section, by comparing the small ($\delta = 0.01$) and large-cost shocks ($\delta = 0.1$) corresponding to the left and right panels respectively, it is seen that the number of firms (or products) that change prices (i.e., the size of the grey-shaded area) increases more than proportionally as the shock increases from 1% to 10%.
 Alternatively, we can see that the approximation that the impact effect on prices is proportional to the square of the cost shock δ is accurate for this range of shocks.
-Moreover, the size of the red shaded area for the 10% shock in the low inflation rate $\pi = 2.5\%$ case is smaller than in the high inflation rate $\pi = 25\%$ case, due to the convex-concave nature of the invariant distribution for the higher inflation rates.
+Moreover, the size of the grev-shaded area for the 10% shock in the low inflation rate $\pi = 2.5\%$ case is smaller than in the high inflation rate $\pi = 25\%$ case, due to the convex-concave nature of the invariant distribution for the higher inflation rates.
 Again, the case of very large inflation ($\pi = 250\%$ c.c. per year) is different.

-The share of firms changing prices in impact is much closer to be proportional to δ than in the cases of lower inflation, as can be seen in figure 5d.
+The share of firms changing prices on impact is much closer to be proportional to δ than in the cases of lower inflation, as can be seen in figure 5d.

 Lastly we turn to the behavior of the frequency of price increases and decreases, the bottom panel of the figures for each inflation rate.
-First, note that that for low inflation $(\pi = 2.5\% \text{ c.c.} \text{ per year or figure 3})$ while the rise on the frequency of price increases is moderately larger than the decline on the frequency of price decreases for small cost shocks $(\delta = 0.01 \text{ or left panel})$, this difference is much larger for the case of high cost changes $(\delta = .10 \text{ or right panel})$.
-The pattern is similar in the case of high inflation $(\pi = 25\% \text{ c.c.})$ per year, or figure 4), except that the differences between increase and decreases are a bit more stark.
-Instead, again, the situation for vey large inflation $(\pi = 250\% \text{ c.c.})$ per year, or figure 5) is different.
-Since there are almost no price decreases, there is no detectable change on them.
-On the expected number of price decreases, the behavior is very different from small cost shocks ($\delta = 0.01$ or left panel) than from large cost shocks ($\delta = 0.1$ or right panel).
-For small cost shocks we have the one time blip that is characteristic of the mechanism in Caplin and Spulber (1987).
-Instead, as explained in the theory above, for large cost shocks, there is overshooting which leads to a subsequent echo effect, which is seen in the damped oscillations in the path of the frequency of price increases.
+First, note that for low inflation ($\pi = 2.5\%$ c.c. per year in figure 3) while the rise in the frequency of price increases is moderately larger than the decline in the frequency of price decreases for small-cost shocks ($\delta = 0.01$ in the left panel), this difference is much larger for the case of high-cost changes ($\delta = 0.10$ in the right panel).
+The pattern is similar in the case of high inflation ($\pi = 25\%$ c.c. per year in figure 4), except that the differences between increases and decreases are a bit more stark.
+Instead, again, the situation for very large inflation ($\pi = 250\%$ c.c. per year, or figure 5) is different.
+Since there are almost no price decreases, there is no detectable change in them.
+On the expected number of price decreases, the behavior is very different between small-cost shocks ($\delta = 0.01$ in the left panel) and large-cost shocks $(\delta = 0.1 \text{ in the right panel})$.
+For small-cost shocks, we have the one-time blip that is characteristic of the mechanism in Caplin and Spulber (1987).
+Instead, as explained in the theory above, for large-cost shocks, there is overshooting which leads to a subsequent echo effect, which is seen in the damped oscillations in the path of the frequency of price increases.